nextmillenniummedia/next-sdk-ios-example/docs/Integrate Ad Formats Manually.md

 }
 ```

-2.When your UIViewController is loaded and you ready to show ad call func to load and show ad:
+2. When your UIViewController is loaded and you ready to show ad call func to load and show ad:

 ```swift
 interstitialAdView.loadAndShowAd()